Presidential Libraries

 Access/FOIA

-How soon the records of a former President are available for research depends on a number of variables.
-For older Presidential Libraries (Hoover through Carter, with the exception of Nixon), access to the holdings are governed by deeds of gift, and the papers are processed according to prioritized plans.
-These plans are often developed with input from the former Presidents.
+For older Presidential Libraries (Hoover through Carter, with the exception of Nixon), access to the holdings are governed by deeds of gift, and the papers are processed according to prioritized plans developed by each Library.
 Major areas of current research interest and the timeliness of topics in the national arena are also considered.
 Nixon Presidential materials are governed by the Presidential Recordings and Materials Preservation Act (PRMPA), and material is reviewed in accordance with established regulations.

 For newer Libraries (from Reagan forward), the holdings are governed by the Presidential Records Act (PRA) of 1978.
 Under the PRA, the records are exempt from public release for five years after the end of a Presidential administration.
 During this five-year period, archivists begin processing and preparing materials for release to researchers.